 Also part of the new addition: a mudroom and powder room with a glass-top vanity:

 It wasn’t on the market for long!
 The listing description read:

 Only steps from Willard Beach and Fisherman’s Point, this 1906 home and been enlarged and reimagined for today’s lifestyle, while retaining yesterday’s charm.
 An entertainer’s dream, the open floor plan includes a large kitchen, gas fireplace, built-ins and a formal dining room.
 The master suite has it all with a spa-like bath, large closet and sitting space with water views.

 Laurel says, “Ten months later, it’s changed a lot!
 We’ve gone from concept to reality and transformed the Ugly Duckling into a Swan.”
+I love it.
 Photo credit: Jamie Salomon, Salomon Photography.
 Visit SoPo Cottage for more information and to see what she’s working on now! 🙂